sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 > or "flip red" or "flip green".
 That means you find the result
 > on the edge that has that color or symbol.
 >
-> When you flip it over, please face that edge towards me, so it's easy for
+> When you flip it over, please put it down in a way that I can clearly see
-> me to read.
+> the result.
+Try to orient your cards consistently so that I don't get
+> confused about what your result is.
 >
 > Let's try it: everybody put your Deckahedron on the table and flip yellow.